NearByke/NearByke.github.io/_posts/2017-11-13-NearByke-made-it-to-the-top-10-finalists-of-the-Paris-Living-City-Awards.md

 ---
 layout: post
-title: "NearByke made it to the top 10 finalists of the Paris Living City Awards"
+title: "NearByke made it to the finals of the Paris Living City Awards"
 image: "assets/images/grandprix.png"
 excerpt_separator: <!--more-->
 ---

-We are pleased to announce that NearByke made it to the [top 10 finalists of the Paris Living City Awards](http://www.grandsprixinnovation.paris/en/gpi115-paris-living-city-awards.html), an international startup competition that is part of [Grands Prix de L’Innovation](http://www.grandsprixinnovation.paris/en/).
+We are pleased to announce that NearByke made it to the [top 10 of the Paris Living City Awards](http://www.grandsprixinnovation.paris/en/gpi115-paris-living-city-awards.html), an international startup competition that is part of [Grands Prix de L’Innovation](http://www.grandsprixinnovation.paris/en/).

 <!--more-->